guplem/pelusillas/rules/Physical Version/EN.md

 Move any face-up cards from your previous turn to your **score pile** (safe points).

 ### 2. Action Phase
 Draw cards face-up.
-You **must draw at least once**.
+You **must draw at least 3 cards** before you can stop.
 Then continue drawing or stop.

 ---